Yvand/EntraCP/graph-requests-samples/README.md

-# Replay Graph requests executed by EntraCP
+# Replay the Graph requests executed by EntraCP

-This folder contains a set of the typical requests executed by EntraCP in various scenarios.
+This is the root folder of a [Bruno](https://www.usebruno.com/) collection (an alternative API debugger to Postman), that contains the typical requests ran by EntraCP in various scenarios.
-You can replay those requests using the API debugger [Bruno](https://www.usebruno.com/).